-6.6 Determining the Corporate Structure of the Project Vehicle and the Project Contracts consortium would not normally adopt an unincorporated joint venture or a partnership type structure.
+6.6 Determining the Corporate Structure of the Project Vehicle and the Project Contracts

 One of the most important issues the consortium has to address is structure.
 Its members need to decide the most appropriate structure to adopt in order to finance and implement the procuring authority's PPP project successfully.